woptimize/wop-responsive-block-settings/readme.md

 # Responsive Block Settings

-Easily add responsive settings to all WordPress blocks.
-Control block visibility on mobile, tablet, and desktop; adjust block order within groups and columns; and customize the mobile menu breakpoint.
+Easily add responsive settings to all WordPress blocks, and customize the mobile menu breakpoint.

 ## Requirements